“If you understand, things are the way they are; if you do not understand, things are the way they are.”

 “… again and again the Veil has fallen upon the Holy of Holies… The many change and pass; the one remains.”

-All works on this site are the sole property of V. St. Clare (“Empty Sky”), and all requests to copy or modify any of these works must be sent to firstname.lastname@example.org, or through the relevant contact form located on the “CONTACT” page of this website.
+All works on this site are the sole property of V. St. Clare (“Empty Sky” and so on), and all requests to copy or modify any of these works must be sent to email@example.com, or through the relevant contact form located on the CONTACT page of this website.
 Written permission to copy or modify any of these works may or may not be granted at the discretion of the owner.